 This article talks about the services of credit cards, home loans, and personal loans which are provided by the banking channels.
 It is important for the JAIIB candidates to go through the basics of the services we regularly deal in as in daily life, there are some things that they ought to miss out on while doing their day jobs.

 You can even find a PDF file of this same article at the end of this article so that you can prepare for your JAIIB 2023 Exams.

-One of the services which are provided by the banks is the use of credit cards.
-It is basically a plastic card which is issued to the users so that they can use it for making payments.
+One of the services which are provided by banks is the use of credit cards.
+It is basically a plastic card that is issued to users so that they can use it for making payments.

-It has also allowed the card holders to purchase goods and services based on the promise to pay for these goods and services later on.
+It has also allowed cardholders to purchase goods and services based on the promise to pay for these goods and services later on.

-The bank creates a kind of a revolving account in which a line of credit is granted to the consumer from which the card holder pays money to the merchants.
+The bank creates a kind of revolving account in which a line of credit is granted to the consumer from which the cardholder pays money to the merchants.
 It is also a type of cash advance given to the user by the bank.

 BENEFITS TO CREDIT CARD HOLDERS

-The benefits of having credit card are listed below:
+The benefits of having a credit card are listed below: